-A WUR AP with dot11WURDiscoveryImplemented equal to true shall periodically transmit WUR Discovery frames on the WUR AP’s WUR discovery channel to assist WUR STAs in WUR AP discovery.
+A WUR AP with dot11WURDiscoveryImplemented equal to true shall periodically schedule (#150, 434) WUR Discovery frames on the WUR AP’s WUR discovery channel for transmission (#150, 434) to assist WUR STAs in WUR AP discovery.
 The WUR AP’s WUR discovery channel is indicated in the transmitted WUR Discovery elements by the WUR Discovery Operating Class and WUR Discovery Channel fields in the WUR AP Information subfield in which the Transmitting WUR AP subfield is set to 1.
-WUR Discovery frames shall be generated for transmission by the WUR AP once every WUR Discovery Period TUs .
+WUR Discovery frames shall be scheduled (#150, 434) for transmission by the WUR AP with a periodicity as indicated in the WUR Discovery Period field in the WUR AP Parameters subfield of the WUR Discovery element in which the Co-Located WUR AP subfield is set to 1 (#910).
 The WUR discovery channel(s) that are used to transmit the WUR Discovery frames should be selected from channel 1 in the 2.4 GHz frequency band and channel 40, 44, 149 and 153 in the 5 GHz frequency band as specified in Table E-4 in Annex E.

+NOTE—Though the transmission of a WUR Discovery frame might be delayed because of CSMA deferrals, subsequent WUR Discovery frames are scheduled at the undelayed nominal WUR Discover Period value indicated in the WUR AP Parameters subfield. (#150, 434)

 C.3 MIB Detail